Jump to Navigation

-North Carolina can order one spouse to pay alimony or support to the other while they are separated and after divorce.
-Unlike child support, there is not a black-and-white formula to determine the alimony amount or how long it should continue.
-Spousal support is highly dependent on the facts of your case.
+Courts in North Carolina can order one spouse to pay alimony, or spousal support, to the other during the separation period and after a divorce.
+Unlike child support, there is not a black-and-white formula to determine the amount of spousal support or how long it should continue.
+Support amounts are highly dependent on the unique facts of your case.

-At Kennedy Law Associates in Charlotte, North Carolina, our lawyers are here to help you determine a fair amount of child support for your family.
+At Kennedy Law Associates, our Charlotte alimony lawyers are here to help guide you through the support process.

 What Is Alimony?